 Either way, you loved your fish and wouldn’t have wanted anything bad to happen to them.
 And one thing about goldfish is they don’t harbor any bitter feelings.

-It can be comforting to think of getting another goldfish.
+It can be comforting to think of getting another goldfish or other fish.
 After all, it’s always exciting to get another pet.

 But quick tip: